WinDeveloper IMF Tune

 Since we are dealing with two filters this question has to be answered twice, once for each of:

-• the Outlook client side junk filter
+• Outlook client-side junk filter

 The solution for the Outlook client side junk filter was and continues to be very simple, use Group Policy.
 The tricky part has always been the enablement/disablement of the server side filter Junk Folder functionality.
 Indeed neither Exchange 2003 nor Exchange 2007 provided an out-of-the-box solution for managing this setting centrally.
 The options were to either log onto the mailboxes manually and set/clear the checkbox or get hold of some script that would do this operation for us in batch.